ga-wdi-lessons/react_todo_walkthrough/readme.md

 ```

 ### PAUSE - Why is this awesome?
 We could stop the lesson here and take this knowledge and build lots of cool things with it.
-Most of the API's developers have access to are read only.
+Most of the API's developers have access to are read-only.
 That said, if we know an endpoint to get data, we now know how to use React to display that data.

 ### Creating Todos
 We're going to want to create a component that handles the form for creating todos.
 Before we build this feature out, How can we pass state from a child component to a parent?
 The opposite is easy, because we're able to just pass properties to our child components.
 Child state to parent state is much more difficult because we can't pass properties like that.
 Its unidirectional.
 The answer?
 Callbacks.